RahmaA278/rahmaa278/README.md

 # Rahma Ali

 I'm currently a tech trainee at LaFosse Academy.
-I am now looking forward to kick-starting my career in the technology industry.
+I'm looking forward to kick-starting my career in the technology industry!

 ### :hammer_and_wrench: Languages and Tools I'm Currently Learning :